 Participating life Insurance: Public vs. Mutual?

 All insurance companies have the same basic function—to sell insurance products to consumers.
-However, some operate as stock companies, others as mutual companies.
+However, some operate as stock insurance companies, others as mutual insurance companies.

 Is it better to get a participating whole life insurance policy when you are younger?